rnieuweveen/HelloID-Conn-Prov-Target-Azure-DynamicPermissions/README.md

 For this connector we have the option to correlate to existing Azure AD users and provision dynamic groupmemberships.

-If you want to create Azure accounts or provide direct groupmemberships (not dynamic), please use the built-in Microsoft Azure Active Directory target system.
+If you want to create Azure accounts, please use the built-in Microsoft Azure Active Directory target system.

 <!-- GETTING STARTED -->
 ## Getting the Azure AD graph API access